-- Vulnerabilities: The number of vulnerabilities associated with the route. - Last activity: The activity time span for the route. - Status: The route status. - 6.
+- Vulnerabilities: The number of vulnerabilities associated with the route. - Application: The application associated with the route. - Last activity: The activity time span for the route. - · Status: The route status. - 6.
 Select an option to view details for each route that Contrast has identified in the application: - a.
 To view the URL for the route, select a route name. - b.
 To view vulnerability details for a specific route, select the number in the Vulnerability column.
 A red warning mark indicates a critical vulnerability.

 - c.
-To view routes with a specific status only, select the triangle () at the top of the page and select a filter: - All: Shows all routes that are not excluded. - Exercised: Shows only routes that are exercised. - Not Exercised: Shows routes that Contrast discovered but are not exercised. - Vulnerable: Shows only routes that have a vulnerability associated with them. - Excluded: Shows only routes that you excluded from the application scoring calculations. - d.
-To view routes in specific environments, select the Filter icon (▼) next to the Environment column. - e.
+To view routes with a specific status only, select the triangle () at the top of the page and select a filter: - · All: Shows all routes that are not excluded. - Exercised: Shows only routes that are exercised. - Not Exercised: Shows routes that Contrast discovered but are not exercised. - Vulnerable: Shows only routes that have a vulnerability associated with them. - Excluded: Shows only routes that you excluded from the application scoring calculations. - d.
+To view routes in specific environments, select the Filter icon (♥) next to the Environment column - e.
+To view routes for specific modules in a merged application, select the Filter icon (▼) next to the Application column. - f.
 To view routes based on an activity time span, select the Filter icon (▼) next to the Last Activity column. - Changing the time span also changes the time span for the route coverage chart. - To clear the filter selection, select Clear next to the column heading. - 7.
-To remove a single route from the list: - a.
+To remove a single route from the list:

+- a.
 Hover over the end of the row and click the Remove icon (). - b.
-To confirm the removal of the route, click Delete. - 8.
-To remove multiple routes from the list: - a.
-Select the check mark next to one or more routes or to select all routes, select the check mark next to Route. - b.
-In the batch action menu at the bottom of the page, select the Remove icon () ... - c.
+To confirm the removal of the route, click Delete. - To remove multiple routes from the list: - Select the check mark next to one or more routes or to select all routes, select the check mark next to Route. - b.
+In the batch action menu at the bottom of the page, select the Remove icon (). - c.
 To confirm the removal of the route, click Delete. - To view and share route details outside of Contrast: - a.
 Select the check mark next to one or more routes or to select all routes, select the check mark next to Route. - b.
-In the batch action menu at the bottom of the page, select the Export icon([♣]).
+In the batch action menu at the bottom of the page, select the Export icon(♣).
+This action exports the details to a CSV file.
+The file downloads to your default download location.